 The Electronics Recycling Coordination Clearinghouse (ERCC) is again hosting a pre-conference workshop at the 2018 E-Scrap conference in New Orleans.
 ERCC will also host its annual Member Meeting in the morning prior the workshop.
 Both will be held on Tuesday, October 9th before the E-Scrap conference on October 10th and 11.

 The workshop will focus on key issues affecting those involved with state electronics recycling programs and with the electronics recycling industry as a whole.
 Topic areas this year will include collection trends of problematic materials, changes in markets and weight of devices returned, and new models for policy implementation.
-The workshop in the afternoon is free to ERCC members but open to all by registering with the conference using the E-Scrap 2018 Registration Page.
 Contact Jason Linnell, Executive Director of the National Center for Electronics Recycling (NCER) with any questions.

 CT Department of Energy & Environmental Protection in partnership with RecycleCT Foundation, Inc. is pleased to announce grantees of the 2018 Innovation Awards.